-Instructions for getting connected will depend on the type of connection whether it is Wi-Fi or Wired, the type of Operating System installed on your computer or the type of device (e.g. Xbox 360, Printer, iPhone, etc.) you are using.
+Instructions for getting connected will depend on the type of connection whether it is Wi-Fi or Wired, the type of Operating System installed on your computer, or the type of device (e.g. Xbox 360, Printer, iPhone, etc.) you are using.
 Our documentation will walk you through the configuration steps, all of which are required for you to get connected.
 Once you are connected to the Internet, make sure that you continue using the latest version of Antivirus or Malware protection and that your operating system is up-to-date with all Operating System patches/updates, otherwise your device may get blocked from our network.

-If you need assistance with these instructions, contact us via one of the Other ITS Help Options.
+If you need assistance with these instructions, contact the ITS Service Desk.